riddhimaBhanja/flightapp-with-angular/README.md

 ---

-All critical validations are implemented on the frontend:
+##  Frontend Validation Rules

+All essential validations are handled at the frontend level to ensure data integrity, prevent invalid submissions, and provide immediate user feedback.

+---

-Search Form
+###  Search Form Validations

-Source is required
+* Source field is mandatory

-Destination is required
+* Destination field is mandatory

-Source and Destination cannot be the same
+* Source and Destination cannot be the same

-Date is required
+* Travel Date is required

-Past dates are not allowed
+* Past dates are restricted and cannot be selected

+---

-Login Form
+###  Login Form Validations

-Email is required
+* Email field is required

-Valid email format enforced
+* Email must follow a valid format

-Password is required
+* Password field is required

+---

-Register Form
+###  Registration Form Validations

-Name is required
+* Name field is mandatory

-Email is required and validated
+* Email field is required and format-validated

-Password is required
+* Password field is required

-Submit disabled if form is invalid
+* Submit button remains disabled until the form is valid

-Validation messages are shown immediately to guide users.

 ---
 ##  Code Coverage